dshanley/contentcamel.io/hugo/content/brainshark-competitors.md

 faqs:
 - headline: Who is Brainshark a best fit for?
   textline: |
     Brainshark is really just a coaching and training platform that's been around for decades.
 Brainshark describes itself as “preparing all your client-facing teams with the knowledge and skills to perform at the highest level”, but addresses sales content management through integrations only.
 If you are a very large enterprise that needs sales training and coaching with scorecards more than sales enablement focused on getting buyers the right content, then Brainshark may be a fit.

     <br/>
-    If you don’t need advanced coaching and training tools, are looking for a Chrome Extension that makes your content available in all your apps, and are looking for a simple approach to enable sales with findable content and the ability to customize buyer experiences, then Content Camel is a fantastic fit.
+    If you don’t need advanced coaching and training tools, are looking for a Browser Extension that makes your content available in all your apps, and are looking for a simple approach to enable sales with findable content and the ability to customize buyer experiences, then Content Camel is a fantastic fit.
 - headline: Is Content Camel right for me and my team?
   textline: |
     Content Camel is designed for small and medium sized teams that are focused on improving their sales productivity and making the most out of their existing marketing budget for content.
 We’ve designed for enterprise-scale performance, delivered at SMB pricing, but with features that make individual reps ramp up quickly and stick with the product.